Upload. List. Win.51 giveaway winners.

 Syncing with eBay

 The sync runs in the background.
 Trigger it from the inventory header and keep working — a toast notification will tell you exactly how many listings sold, ended, and stayed active when it finishes.
-Any errors (expired token, missing scope, etc.) are surfaced directly in the toast so you know what to fix.
+The listing receipt records both the attempt and the last fully successful sync.
+Any errors (expired token, missing scope, etc.) remain visible with the safe recovery action instead of replacing the known-good state.

 AI-Generated Titles